 SpyCloud customers report that sharing risk assessment data with third parties can raise serious challenges.
 If your department doesn’t manage the third-party relationship directly, going through a non-technical relationship manager can create confusion and waste time for both sides.
 Worse, many third-party risk rating providers won’t share enough detail for third parties to take action.

 With SpyCloud Third Party Insight, you can share detailed findings with your third parties via access to the SpyCloud portal, which reduces the need for back-and-forth communication with other stakeholders.
-After confirming ownership of their corporate domains, partners you select will be able to see exactly what breach data SpyCloud has collected on their employees to enable remediation, including exposed corporate credentials with plaintext passwords.
+After confirming ownership of their corporate domains, the partners you select will be able to see exactly what breach data SpyCloud has collected on their employees to enable remediation, including exposed corporate credentials with plaintext passwords.

 Third parties receive two remediation options within the portal.
 For ongoing coverage, third parties can opt to use SpyCloud Active Directory Guardian, which detects and resets exposed Active Directory passwords automatically.
 For manual remediation, they have the option to download a CSV file containing compromised credentials to compare to their active user passwords.